Reductive Clustering: An Efficient Linear-time Graph-based Divisive Cluster Analysis Approach: The Approach

 \subsection{Graph Construction}

 As described in Section \ref{sec:intro:graph}, transforming datasets into graphs brings many benefits.
 In addition, graph is a flexible data structure, and can be easily edited or built.
 Converting data in other forms into a graph is usually much easier than the reverse.
 For example, building a spatial dataset based on similarity graphs is usually more difficult than transforming a spatial dataset into a similarity graph (e.g., $k$ nearest neighbor graph).
-It means that, a graph-based method can accept more types of data and thus can be applied to more fields.
+It enables a graph-based method to handle more types of data and thus applicable to more fields.

-The method of constructing a similarity graph usually depends on the original data type and the distance, or similarity, metric used.
+The graph construction methods depend on the original data type and the similarity metric used.
 For general spatial data, in addition to brute-force search, fast indexing structures such as KD Tree \cite{bentley1975kdtree} or Ball Tree \cite{omohundro1989balltree} can be used to speed up the search of nearest neighbors.

 Although the following discussions are mainly based on unweighted directed $k$ nearest neighbor graphs, the approach can also be applied to various type of graphs such as undirected or weighted graphs.
-Some methods introduced below may need to be sightly adjusted.
+The methods introduced below may need to be slightly adjusted.